 ~ Then there’s those competitive instincts that compel us to keep up with the Jones, so we lavish our kids with the latest and best of everything.

 Whatever the cause for the lack of appreciation, there is one crucial reason we must change for our kids’ sake:

 If you hope your child can achieve those essential character traits (and what parent doesn’t) then you must replace any hint of an ungrateful attitude with gratitude.
 The good news is that there are also simple proven strategies to make that change happen for your child.
-Here are a few ways to boost an Attitude of Gratitude in our children 365 days a year from my book, UnSelfie: Why Empathetic Kids Succeed in Our All-About-Me World
+Here are a few ways to boost an Attitude of Gratitude in our children 365 days a year from my new book, Thrivers: The Surprising Reasons Why Some Kids Struggle and Others Shine.

 1. Model Gratitude